Gchism94/chism-creations/mainSite/content/products/crochet/bear-newborn.md

 section: "Crochet"
 ---

 Blanket yarn, crocheted to make a soft beanie.
 Crochet items are made by hand, and no machine can replicate the work.
 Hours are put into each piece to ensure the quality.

+Sizes available:
-Newborn size is made to fit 0-6 month olds comfortably.
+**Newborn** size is made to fit 0-6 month olds comfortably. **There are no other sizes available for this item**.

 Two ears are placed on top to create a cute bear look. **Colors include gold and birch**.